-Koala numbers in our area are under threat due to continuing fragmentation of suitable habitat, dog attack, car strike and bushfires.
+Koala numbers in our area are under threat, largely due to continuing fragmentation of suitable habitat and wildfire.

 To ensure our koalas have access to safe, suitable bushland refuges we need to improve their habitat:

-Roads often cut across routes koalas use regularly to move around their home range, putting them at great risk of being hit by cars, particularly at night.
-Please be on the lookout in areas where koalas are active.
+Roads often cut across routes koalas use regularly to move around their home range, putting them at risk of being hit by cars, particularly at night.
+Please take notice of koala signs and be on the lookout in these areas.